datariker/datariker/README.md

    <TABLE BORDER>
     <tr>
       <td><p>I love coding, technology, writing, reading, exploring nature, and listening to music.</p>
       <p>My favorite music is metal and disco.
 I also like old pop, electronic, synthwave, ambient, j-pop, and rock.
 A few of my favorite bands are Judas Priest, Blood Incantation, and Vektor.
-See more on my Spotify :)</p>
+See more on my Spotify!</p>
       <p>Some games I play are Pony Town, Blue Archive (rarely), and Star Trek Online.</p>
-      <p>The main fandoms I'm in are Star Trek, Transformers, and Star Wars.</p>
+      <p>The main fandoms I'm in are Star Trek, Transformers, and Star Wars.
+I'm also into (or have liked in the past) Warriors, Anthropomorphic Geography, and The Walking Dead.</p>
+      <p>I love science fiction media & vampire/werewolf/whateverthatis media.</p>
       </td>
     </tr>
   </TABLE>